 These financial statements have been made solely for illustrative purposes.
-The actual results reported in periods following the Spin-Off, the Internal Reorganization and the REIT Conversion may differ significantly from these reflected in these pro forma and forecasted financial statements for a number of reasons, including inaccuracy of the assumptions used to prepare these financial statements.
+The actual results reported in periods following the Spin-Off, the Internal Reorganization and the REIT Conversion may differ significantly from those reflected in these pro forma and forecasted financial statements for a number of reasons, including inaccuracy of the assumptions used to prepare these financial statements.
+Please read "Risk Factors" and "Forward-Looking Statements" elsewhere in this Registration Statement for a discussion of matters that could cause our actual results to differ materially from those contained in these financial statements.
 In addition, no adjustments have been made to the unaudited forecasted consolidated income statement for non-recurring items related to the transactions.
 As a result, the pro forma and forecasted financial information does not purport to be indicative of what the financial condition or results of operations would have been had the Separation, the Internal Reorganization and the REIT Conversion been completed on the applicable dates of these financial statements.